 Details Basic/Foundational Skills Instruction (includes High School Equivalency Programs) (EPB) Description of the component Basic education is designed to assist the participant achieve basic literacy needed to secure unsubsidized employment.
 Basic education activities may include high school, alternative high school, High School Equivalency Test (HiSET), or basic/remedial education programs.

 These activities may be done in a traditional as well as alternative approaches.
 What constitutes a reasonable length of time monthly is determined by the SNAP E&T staff after considering information provided by the instructors.
 The participant must have regular and consistent weekly attendance.
 The participant will participate in 20 hours of allowable SNAP E&T activities per week or 80 hours in a 30-day period not to exceed 120 hours in any one month.
 Target population Montana's target population is SNAP E&T participants who are in need basic education to secure unsubsidized employment.
 Criteria for participation Participants who have: (1) reading skills below 7th grade level, (2) not completed high school or HiSET, will be referred to appropriate educational activities at either a Career Learning Center or other community based educational institution.
 Geographic area All Montana SNAP E&T providers will provide this component to SNAP eligible residents in Big Horn, Cascade, Deer Lodge, Flathead, Gallatin, Lewis & Clark, Lincoln, Missoula, Silver Bow and Yellowstone counties will be provided statewide by Maximus.
-E&T providers SNAP E&T provider Maxmus will provide this component to SNAP eligible residents in Big Horn, Cascade, Deer Lodge, Flathead, Gallatin, Lewis & Clark, Lincoln, Missoula, Silver Bow and Yellowstone counties.
+Starting 6/1/25 E&T this component will also be available in Ravalli, Fergus, Petroleum, Musselshell, Golden Valley, Wheatland, and Judith Basin counties.
+E&T providers The SNAP E&T sole Contractor, Maxmus, will provide this component to SNAP eligible residents in Cascade, Deer Lodge, Gallatin, Lewis & Clark, Missoula, and Silver Bow counties.
+Starting 6/1/25 this E&T component will also be available in Ravalli County.
+Maximus has three subcontractors that will also provide this component in their counties: District 7 Human Resources Development Council (HRDC7) is the E&T provider in Yellowstone County and Big Horn County and Community Action Partnership of Northwest Montana (CAPNW) is the E&T provider for Lincoln County and Flathead Counties.
+Starting 6/1/2025 District 6 Human Resource Development Council (HRDC6) will provide this component in Fergus, Petroleum, Musselshell, Golden Valley, Wheatland, and Judith Basin counties.
+Projected annual participation 60 (last year plus 20% increase) Estimated annual component costs \$150,450

-Projected annual participation 60 (last year plus 20% increase) Estimated annual component costs \$150,450 Not supplanting 50/50 match funds used to fund educational activities are from a non-federal source, as DPHHS provides current contractor with State non-federal funds from State SNAP Bonus funds which have become State general revenue.
+Not supplanting 50/50 match funds used to fund educational activities are from a non-federal source, as DPHHS provides current contractor with State non-federal funds from State SNAP Bonus funds which have become State general revenue.
 Federal E&T funds used for activities within the education component are not supplanting non-Federal funds for existing educational services and activities Cost parity SNAP E&T participants are not charged more than non- E&T participants for educational services or activities.
 If a class is not just SNAP E&T participants, it is cost allocated proportionally.
 During management evaluations the SNAP E&T Coordinator verifies with the training provider or educational institution that SNAP E&T participants are charged the same cost as non-SNAP E&T participants.
 SNAP E&T Coordinator also verifies that costs are reasonable and necessary for the client's participation in the component.